Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Season Stats

-- So far this season, 19.9% of the 675 passes thrown by his team have gone Kelce's way.
+- Kelce has been the target of 134 of his team's 675 passing attempts this season, or 19.9% of the target share.

-- Kelce (16 red zone targets) has been the recipient of 15.8% of his team's 101 red zone pass attempts.
+- With 16 targets in the red zone this season, Kelce has been on the receiving end of 15.8% of his team's 101 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Steelers.